Netflix/metaflow-docs/docs/v/r/introduction/what-is-metaflow.md

 Since the problems our users solve are complex in nature, the best we can do is to avoid adding unnecessary complexity and cognitive overhead with complicated tools.
 Metaflow should be simple and highly usable.

 We don’t expect tools to solve problems.
 People solve problems.
-Hence we focus on optimizing data scientist productivity, which we do by providing ergonomic tools, excellent documentation, and fanatic support.
+Hence, we focus on optimizing data scientist productivity, which we do by providing ergonomic tools, excellent documentation, and fanatic support.

 ### 4. Enable collaboration

 Besides the first-person developer experience described in the third tenet, Metaflow is built to enable collaboration.
 However, we are sensitive to the fact that there is not a single recipe for collaboration.
 Sometimes it might be just a single developer “collaborating” with themselves over a long period of time.
 Sometimes it might be a tightly coupled team working on a common project.
 Sometimes it is a loosely coupled organization working on separate projects, sharing pieces of code and data.
 We want to support all these scenarios.

 Instead of being prescriptive about the ways of collaboration, we remove roadblocks that hinder collaboration.
-Most importantly, we enable unsurprising, side-effect free reproducibility, which removes the fear of interfering with other people’s work.
+Most importantly, we enable unsurprising, side effect free reproducibility, which removes the fear of interfering with other people’s work.
 We also make it easy to discover and access previous results produced by others.

 ### 5. First-class support for both prototyping and production